77ccreed/RT_SE_test_task/README.md

     - `test_script.php`: A test script that creates `Patient` objects for all patients in the database and prints a table of their insurances and whether they are valid on the current date.
 - `README.md`: Project documentation.

-## Setup

-To set up the project:

-1. Start your MySQL server.
-2. Create a new database named `test_task`.
-3. Run the `schema.sql` script to create and populate the `patient` and `insurance` tables in the `test_task` database.
-4. Update the database connection parameters in the PHP scripts if necessary.

 ## Usage

 To use the project, run the PHP scripts in the `/php` directory.
 For example, to run the `test_script.php` script, use the following command: